-Criminalization of Medical Marijuana – A Short History of Ideology Brutalizing Reason.
+Criminalization of Medical Marijuana – Ideology Brutalizing Reason

 In fact, to get medicine a person could go to a herbalist or pharmacist to get it, with or without a medical doctor’s recommendation (“Rx”), for medicines including opiates.

-Many sick people using medical cannabis either are not qualified to participate in Minnesota’s limited medical marijuana statutory program, or are unable to afford its uninsured high cost.
-These sick and parents of the sick are left to get it on the street, as Governor Dayton has remarked.
+Many sick people using medical cannabis either are not qualified to participate in Minnesota’s limited medical marijuana statutory program.
+Even if they can qualify, they are often unable to afford its uninsured, high cost.

-Medical marijuana is just the type of case where a jury, acting as “the conscience of the community,” could acquit a criminal defendant – refuse to convict – even in spite of whatever evidence there might be and whatever the unjust laws of Minnesota currently say.
+Medical marijuana is just the type of case where a jury, acting as “the conscience of the community,” could acquit a criminal defendant – refuse to convict.
+The jury can do this in spite of whatever evidence there might be and whatever the unjust laws of Minnesota now say.
 A jury has the power.
 Will they use it wisely and compassionately?